skip to main content

 5.2

-Gifts or the promise of gifts, in exchange for favorable terms on a technology license or a first look at intellectual property may also pose a problem.
+Gifts or the promise of gifts, in exchange for favorable terms on a technology license or a first look at intellectual property may pose a problem.

 5.3

 The acquisition of goods and services for Caltech represents a large portion of Caltech's expenditures.
-Purchasing goods and services from companies that sponsor research at Caltech, or who are licensees of Institute technology, may raise issues similar to those raised by large gifts from commercial sponsors.
+Purchasing goods and services from companies that sponsor research at Caltech, or who are licensees of Caltech technology, may raise issues similar to those raised by large gifts from commercial sponsors.

 5.4